The Shoresh Outdoor School…bringing together wilderness experiences, organic farming, and Jewish learning!

 Is there a washroom on site?

 For the Kavanah Garden location, there is a portable washroom facility on site.
-For the Cedarvale Ravine location, students will be allowed to access the washrooms at Leo Baeck Day School (thanks Leo Baeck!!!).
+For the Cedarvale Ravine location, students will be allowed to access the washrooms at the Phil White Arena and Leo Baeck Day School (thanks Leo Baeck!!!).

 What happens in the event of rain?